Eduardo Iturralde González

 Eduardo Iturralde González (born 20 February 1967 in Arrankudiaga) is a retired Spanish football referee.

 He frequently served as a referee for European matches in the Europa League and Champions League.
-Iturralde notably refereed the El Clásico on three occasions, in 1999, 2005 and most recently in November 2010, in which he was praised for his solid and free-flowing performance.
+Iturralde notably refereed the El Clásico on three occasions, in 1999, 2005 and most recently in November 2010, in which he was praised by Barcelona for his performance.

 Iturralde González was the referee of the Republic of Ireland's 2–1 win over Armenia in the last Euro 2012 qualifying match.
 Early in the game, he sent off Armenian goalkeeper Roman Berezovsky for a handball, although video replays indicated that the ball hit his chest.
 Two days after the match, the Football Federation of Armenia officially filed a protest to UEFA over the goalkeeper's dismissal.